YoeDistro/yoe-distro/README.md

 1. generate a modern Linux root filesystem.
 1. uses systemd
 1. track development of layers (we want the latest bits)
-1. support a range of common development platforms and processors
+1. support a range of common development platforms and SOCs

 Tested Machines
 ---------------